 - TES stands for Tertiary Education Subsidy.

-- It is a grant-in-aid program established by Republic Act 10931.
+- It is a grant-in-aid program established under Section 7 of Republic Act No. 10931, or the Universal Access to Quality Tertiary Education (UAQTE) Act.

 Eligibility: